garryod/bookshelf-i18-xrf/README.md

 # i18 xrf Notebook

 This notebook is used to perform xrf processing of i18 data.
-This repo follows the bookshelf structure, meaning it will be automatically deployed in three varieties:
+This repo follows the bookshelf structure, meaning it will be automatically deployed in two varieties:

 1. An interactive - jupyterlab - environment, for running both locally and hosted on the hosted JupyterLab instance
 2. A headless processing image, for running both locally and as a cluster job
-3. A service, which can be hosted on the k8s cluster, and accessed via a REST API

 ## Releasing a version